-In Sicily, we guarantee medical assistance to agricultural workers in the ‘fascia trasformata’ area
+In Sicily, we guarantee psychosocial support and medical assistance to agricultural workers in the ‘fascia trasformata’ area

 In order to help the most vulnerable members of the population access medical treatment, we have opened a mobile clinic in the province of Ragusa, in the area referred to as the ‘fascia trasformata’ (‘transformed strip’) due to the almost uninterrupted presence of over 30km of greenhouses.